What is Unlevered Beta?

-Let us take an example of a company X which has a beta of 1.5 to the market.
-The Debt/Equity ratio for the company is 2:3 and the tax rate is 30%.
+Let us take an example of company X, which has a beta of 1.5 to the market.
+The Debt/Equity ratio for the company is 2:3, and the tax rate is 30%.

 Relevance and Use of Unlevered Beta

-- Unlevered beta is used when an investor wants to measure the performance of a stock which is publicly traded in relation to market movements without the positive effect of debt taken up the company.
+- Unlevered beta is used when an investor wants to measure the performance of a stock, which is publicly traded in relation to market movements without the positive effect of debt taken up the company.
 A levered beta indicates the sensitivity of a company’s stock price to overall market movements.
-A positive levered beta indicates that when market performance is good then stock prices will rise and negative levered beta indicates that when market performance is poor then stock prices will fall down.
+A positive levered beta indicates that when market performance is good, then stock prices will rise, and negative levered beta indicates that when market performance is poor, stock prices will fall.

 - Investors calculate unlevered beta and use it for comparison by stripping off the impact of debt in the capital structure of the company.

-- Also, various equity analysts, use this beta to build various financial models for their investors which provide more information than just a basic scenario.
+- Also, various equity analysts use this beta to build multiple financial models for their investors, which provide more information than just a basic scenario.

-Unlevered Beta formula is the measurement of the risk of a company with the impact of debt.
-It measures the risk of the business of the firm which is unleveraged to the risk of the market.
-It will always be lower than the levered beta since it strips off the debt component which adds to the risk.
+The Unlevered Beta formula is the measurement of the risk of a company with the impact of debt.
+It measures the risk of the business of the firm, which is unleveraged to the risk of the market.
+It will always be lower than the levered beta since it strips off the debt component, which adds to the risk.